 While Crown may ignore some sartorial conventions for artistic or nonconformist purposes, wearing contrasting socks would look garish rather than unique.
 Thus, his adherence to this convention is a wise choice.

-In another move that would send Don Draper into an absolute tizzy, Crown wears a lilac striped shirt.
-Soft pink isn’t a color traditionally associated with aggressive business executives – or most men in general – but McQueen pairs it with the serious gray suit to keep his outfit grounded while still being eye-catching.
+In another move that would send Don Draper into an absolute tizzy, Crown wears a lilac hairline-striped shirt.
+Soft pink isn’t a color traditionally associated with aggressive business executives, but McQueen pairs it with the serious gray suit to keep his outfit grounded while still being eye-catching.

-The shirt has French cuffs, which Crown fastens with the same round mother-of-pearl cuff links worn in the opening sequence.
+The shirt has double (French) cuffs, which Crown fastens with the same round mother-of-pearl cuff links worn in the opening sequence.
 The front of the shirt appears to be placket-less, indicating a more luxurious French-inspired style.

 Crown picks up Vicki with an overcoat slung under his arm that is a shade darker than the gray suit.
 We don’t see him wear the coat, but it appears to be single-breasted with notch lapels and a deep burgundy lining.
 The slightly visible label may be London Fog, but someone with sharper eyes than I have would need to make the final call on that.